network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 under control, resulting in consistently low round-trip times and consistently good responsiveness.
 A poorly managed bottleneck queue will not.

+This section discusses bufferbloat in terms of a problem that occurs in a network, i.e., in routers and switches.
+However, there are some other system components that can also add delay.

+In some cases the lowest capacity hop on a path is the first hop.
+In this case bufferbloat in the network is not usually a significant concern because the source device is simply unable to transmit data fast enough to build up a significant queue anywhere else in the network.
+However, in this case excessive queuing in the device’s own network interface can result in excessive delays for it outgoing traffic.

+The job of the rate adaptation (congestion control) algorithm of the sender’s transport protocol is to determine this flow’s share of the bottleneck hop on the path, and to restrain its own transmission rate so as not to exceed that bottleneck rate.
+If the transport protocol does not generate appropriate backpressure to the application (e.g., using TCP\_NOTSENT\_LOWAT {{RFC9293}}) then the transport protocol itself can cause significant delay by buffering an excessive amount of application data that has not even been sent yet.

+Finally, an application can make delay even worse by maintaining its own queue of data that it hasn’t even given to the transport protocol for sending yet.
+Any time data spends sitting in this application queue adds to the delay it experiences while waiting to be set out of the network interface and the delay it experiences while in transit traversing the network.

 # Goals